DatUTE/Knowledge_CPP/pointer/README.md

 **Note:**
 - Pass the shared_ptr by `value`.
 This invokes the copy constructor, `increments the reference count`, and makes the calleean owner.
 - Pass the shared_ptr by `reference or const reference`.
 In this case, `the reference count isn't incremented`, and thecallee can access the pointer as long as the caller doesn't go out of scope.
 - When a shared_ptr destroy (reference count = 0), it will call destructor of object.
+- `std::shared_ptr<T>(new T(args...))` may call a non-public constructor of T if executed in context where it is accessible, while `std::make_shared` requires public access to the selected constructor.

 ### Risk
 - Leak Memory: